FIWARE/contribution-requirements/README.md

 would result in an "excellent" rating.

-In an effort to maintain a commitment to continuous improvement, it should be noted that existing requirements will be periodically reviewed and guidelines may be re-rated to a higher category.
+In an effort to maintain a commitment to continuous improvement, it should be noted that existing requirements will be periodically reviewed, and guidelines may be re-rated to a higher category.
 At some point, an existing  "**SHOULD**" guideline may be re-rated as "**MUST**" for example.
+The owners of each enabler will be informed whenever a requirement is due to be added or modified, and there will be a grace period of at least one month before the stricter rating will be applied on assessments.